qiyfoundation/Qiy-Scheme/use-cases/UC06 Manage Connections.md

-# UC31 Individual Adds Data Source
+# UC06 Manage Connections

 # Abstract

-This document is the use case specification for use case [UC31 Individual Adds Data Source](UC31%20Individual%20Adds%20Data%20Source.md).
+This document is the use case specification for use case [UC06 Manage Connections](UC06%20Manage%20Connections.md).

 # Contents